 He can’t walk down to get the mail, because of the uneven sidewalk or the little slope in the driveway, because he has such difficulty with his balance.
 So I wrote that he was a prisoner without bars, and then I was at a writing conference some years ago, I guess it was 2013 when we moved to Arizona.

 And I talked to an agent, and she looked at me, and she, you know, once I explained the book to her a little bit, she said, No, this book is Prisoners Without Bars.
 And I said, No, no, no, no, no, this is about David.
 It’s not my book.
 It’s all about David.
 And she said, No, this book is about you.
 And I said, No, it’s not, you know, and here I am arguing with an agent, you know.

 Donna Figurski 57:00

 But then I went home and told David, he goes, she’s right.
-This is Prisoners Without Bars, because I was really restricted in my life for a good five years, where David did go back to work a year and a half.
+This is Prisoners Without Bars because I was restricted in my life for a good five years, whereas David did go back to work a year and a half.
 So while he was at work, I was able to go to work.
 And before he got home, one of his professor friends would drop him off.

 Donna Figurski 57:25

-But before he got home, I get all my errands done, so that I would be in for the rest of the night.
+But before he got home, I got all my errands done, so that I would be in for the rest of the night.
 So he wouldn’t be alone at all.
 So yeah.
 Then when he started to promote that, he said, yeah, that you are a prisoner, as well as, as I am.
-Now, I’m not so much a prisoner now, because I can get up and walk out, go to the grocery store.
+Now, I’m not so much a prisoner, because I can get up and walk out, go to the grocery store.

 Donna Figurski 57:46

-And David is able to be in the house and take care of himself that way.
-But truly the way in this book takes place, up to the when he returned to work.
+And David can be in the house and take care of himself that way.
+But truly the way this book takes place, up to when he returned to work.
 So the first year and a half.
-So it went to be Prisoners Without Bars, A Caregivers Tale.
+So it went to be Prisoners Without Bars, A Caregiver Tale.
 And David kind of was pushing the caregiver part.
 So that’s how I got the title, it’s funny how it evolves.